Join Our Israel Trip! March 2021 Click To Learn More

 It is not wise to reveal the entire “gap” of your entangled heart to every person you have offended (Jeremiah 17:9; Matthew 15:18-20).
 It would also not be wise to tell everyone about your temptations, limitations, fears, and ongoing patterns of sin.

 If your heart is contrite over your actions, you are willing to do whatever is necessary to make things right.
 There are levels of transparency you want to factor into all your relationships.
-For example, I would not walk up to a man on the street and tell him some of the things I tell my wife.
+For example, I would not walk up to a man on the street and tell him some of the things that I tell my wife.
 And I do not tell my wife every sinful detail that floats through my brain.
 Your levels of transparency should resemble something like the following:

 Tip #1 – Make sure people are pressing into your life and that you are aggressively building relationships with them so you can be growing in a culture of honesty with those people.
 Your primary “aggressive relationship” should be your spouse.